hermeznetwork/docs/docs/protocol/utility.md

 ## Add New Tokens
 Hermez contains a list with all tokens supported.
 The following list includes some requirements on the token lising:
-- Tokens must be ERC20.
+- Tokens must be ERC20/ERC777.
-- Anyone can add a new token using these utility functions by paying some fee in HEZ to prevent flooding attacks.
-This fee can be modified by the governance.
+- Only the governance can add new tokens.
 - There can be up to 2^{32} different tokens
 - Contracts maintain a list of all tokens registered in the rollup and each token needs to be listed before using it.
 - There cannot be two tokens with the same ethereum address